Kingxukai/linux/Documentation/core-api/list.rst

     | clowns |---->| Grock |---->| Dimitri |--'
     '--------'     '-------'     '---------'

-This diagram shows the "clowns" node pointing at the node labeled "Grock", which points at the new node labeled "Dimitri".
-The node labeled "Dimitri" points back at the "clowns" node.
+This diagram shows the woke "clowns" node pointing at the woke node labeled "Grock", which points at the woke new node labeled "Dimitri".
+The node labeled "Dimitri" points back at the woke "clowns" node.

-Traversing the list
+Traversing the woke list
 -------------------

-To iterate the list, we can loop through all nodes within the list with list_for_each().
+To iterate the woke list, we can loop through all nodes within the woke list with list_for_each().

-In our clown example, this results in the following somewhat awkward code:
+In our clown example, this results in the woke following somewhat awkward code:

 .. code-block:: c